Performance Engineering 101: Top 5 Things to Consider for a Blazingly Fast Website

-Other performance metrics like Google’s Lighthouse performance score, the size of the HTML document or number of third-party scripts could also be included as budget targets.
+Other performance metrics like Google’s Lighthouse performance score, the size of the HTML document, or a number of third-party scripts could also be included as budget targets.

-A performance budget is useful for both the development team and when monitoring in production.
+A performance budget is useful for both the development team and when monitoring production.

 What Gets Measured, Gets Done

 Performance in one of those places, where you can’t take the eye off the ball.
-If you actively work with your website and adding content, features and new marketing efforts, you will almost certainly see your performance deteriorate over time.
+If you actively work with your website and add content, features, and new marketing efforts, you will almost certainly see your performance deteriorate over time.

 There are two kinds of monitoring: